 Are you suffering from sexual addiction?

-When sex undermines our health, and damages our commitment to family, work, and community, it’s time to get some help.
+When sex undermines our health and damages our commitment to family, work, and community, it’s time to get some help.
 Read on to see how many of these sexual addiction “markers” fit your situation.

-Are you constantly thinking about sex?
+Are you always thinking about sex?

 If sexual fantasy becomes a preoccupation that pulls you out of productive living, you may have a problem.
 While most human beings enjoy or have enjoyed sex at some point in life, a complete preoccupation with sex is a problem.

 How often do you masturbate?

 If you find yourself masturbating multiple times a day and just about every day of the week, it is time to seek some help.
 At this point, masturbation is keeping you from fulfilling the tasks of daily living.

 Do you find yourself seeking pornography often?

-While we can refrain from a discussion on the “ethics” of watching pornography in the first place, let’s go ahead and admit that purchasing a pornography subscription is probably a sign that you are moving into addiction territory.
+While we can refrain from a discussion on the “ethics” of watching pornography in the first place, let’s go ahead and admit that purchasing a pornography subscription is probably one of the sexual addiction signs or a sign that you are moving into addiction territory.

 Has infidelity crept into your long-term relationship?

 Infidelity also can bring STD’s into the equation.
 Would you want to bring an STD into a long-term relationship because of your sexual indiscretion?
-Would you want a partner to do this to you?
+Would you want a partner to do this for you?

 Do you love yourself?

-But when sex damages our relationships, our commitments, and our emotional/physical health, we need to step back and determine if we are dealing with a sexual addiction.
+But when sex damages our relationships, our commitments, and our emotional/physical health, we need to step back and determine if we are showing signs of sex addiction.